 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Buffalo are 42.886 deg latitude, -78.878 deg longitude, and 587 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Buffalo are 42.886 deg latitude, -78.878 deg longitude, and 587 ft elevation.

-The topography within 2 miles of Buffalo contains only modest variations in elevation, with a maximum elevation change of 112 feet, and an average elevation above sea level of 596 feet.
+The topography within 2 miles of Buffalo contains only modest variations in elevation, with a maximum elevation change of 112 feet and an average elevation above sea level of 596 feet.
 Within 10 miles also contains only modest variations in elevation (256 feet).
-Within 50 miles contains large variations in elevation (2,146 feet).
+Within 50 miles contains only modest variations in elevation (2,146 feet).

 The area within 2 miles of Buffalo is covered by artificial surfaces (75%) and water (24%), within 10 miles by artificial surfaces (56%) and water (27%), and within 50 miles by trees (31%) and water (30%).